microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 ![UAC-shield-in-titlebar](UAC-shield-in-titlebar.png)
 _figure 1: a monochrome UAC shield in the titlebar of the window, courtesy of @mdtauk_

+We could also simplify this to only allow a boolean true/false for displaying the shield.
+As we do often with other enums, we could define `true` to be the same as the default appearance, and `false` to be the hidden option.
+As always, the development of the Terminal is an iterative process, where we can incrememntally improve from no setting, to a boolean setting, to a enum-backed one.

 ### Configuring a profile to always run elevated

 Oftentimes, users might have a particular tool chain that only works when